bevyengine/rfcs/rfcs/69-editor-design-system.md

 This RFC proposes a design system for the Bevy editor, and lays out a high-level implementation plan for it.

-It is structured in three main parts:
+It is divided in three main parts:

 1. Theory;
 2. Design;